 As I mentioned in Fridays post, we went to Anglesey for our main holiday this year.
 We are very lucky that my in-laws have a fantastic static caravan there and we usually manage to visit a couple of times a year.
 For the last few years we have been incredibly lucky and had fantastic weather whilst we have been there.
-This year was not the best but far from the worst we’ve had.
+This year was not the best but far from the worst, we’ve had.
 We only had one real day of rain but a lot of days it was really quiet breezy, stopping us from being able to sit on the beach for too long.
-We did have a great time though and managed to visit a lot of our favorite places.
+We did have a great time though and managed to visit a lot of our favourite places.
 This is going to be an overview of our holiday but I am thinking of writing a series of posts on all the amazing family days out in Anglesey and North Wales.

 We spent the first weekend with my in-laws on the beach.
 The ladybird loved dipping her toes in the sea, knocking down sand castles we’d built her and collecting “treasure”.
-One day she made a little friend, a little girl who was 4 (the ladybird is 2).
+One day she made a little friend, a little girl who was 4 (F is 2).
 She loved playing with this little girl after being a bit shy at first, she soon started giggling, following her around and generally showing off!

-We made the most of having the grandparents around and sneaked off one evening for a meal just the two of us at our favorite pub (The White Eagle in Rhoscolyn).
+We made the most of having the grandparents around and sneaked off one evening for a meal just the two of us at our favourite pub (The White Eagle in Rhoscolyn).
 The food was fantastic as always.
 I had a delicious seafood paella and my husband had a bowl of mussels and chips.
-It was so good I forgot to take a photo until the deserts arrived.
+It was so good I forgot to take a photo until the desserts arrived.
 I had sticky toffee pudding and my husband had an Eton mess.
 It was a lovely, rare evening out, just the two of us.

 We spent Thursday on the beach as it was a lovely day.
 We chose Abberfraw which was lovely and well worth dragging all the beach gear and a toddler, half a mile down the river bank!
 The ladybird refused to nap on the beach (and she still needs at least an hour) so mid afternoon we trekked back to the car and drove down to Newborough where she slept in the car whilst we sat and read our books for an hour.
-After that we went to Rhosniger for pancakes at Mojo’s creperie.
-Mojo’s specialises in pancakes and we have had both their sweet and savory in the past (and I would recommend any of them).
+After that, we went to Rhosneigr for pancakes at Mojo’s creperie.
+Mojo’s specialises in pancakes and we have had both their sweet and savoury in the past (and I would recommend any of them).
 This visit we decided to go for sweet.
-Needless to say the toddler loved her pancake with strawberries and ice cream as much as we enjoyed ours.
+Needless to say, the toddler loved her pancake with strawberries and ice cream as much as we enjoyed ours.